Future Legal Mind is a national award for UK resident students, set up by National Accident Helpline to recognise young legal talent.

-The award, now an annual scheme following its successful launch in 2014, aims to identify the next generation of high fliers in the legal world, offering law students the opportunity to win £5,000 towards their studies and a coveted work experience placement.
+The award, run in association with legal industry publication Lawyer 2B, is now an annual scheme following its successful launch in 2014, aims to identify the next generation of high fliers in the legal world, offering law students the opportunity to win £5,000 towards their studies and a coveted work experience placement.

-Entry to the award is by submission of an essay, and is open to all permanent UK residents studying for an undergraduate law degree, CILEX qualification or law conversion course (GDL or CPE).
-You can register your interest in entering Future Legal Mind 2017 below.
-We'll let you know when entry opens in the autumn of 2016.
+The award is open to all permanent UK residents studying for an undergraduate law degree, CILEX qualification or law conversion course (GDL or CPE).

 1st prize: £5,000 and a work experience placement